Canon 6D Mark II vs Fujifilm X-T200

 - More modern: Reflects 2 years and 6 months of technical progress since the 6D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-T200 emerges as the winner of the match-up (15 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-T200 is the clear winner of the contest (16 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D Mark II and the Fujifilm X-T200 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.